-I was thrilled to join the Placemaking Reimagined (previously called Crimson Wave) Design For America project in the summer of 2018.
+I was happy to join the Placemaking Reimagined (previously called Crimson Wave) Design For America project in the summer of 2018.
 During winter 2019 we are testing our pop-up exhibition prototype that showcases our research on homeless women in New York.

-Tabby and Abby’s Journeys is a mobile pop-up exhibition co-created by DFA NYU team and two women they met on the street.
+Tabby and Rachel’s Journeys is a mobile pop-up exhibition co-created by DFA NYU team and two women they met on the street.
 It affords a place to share their perspectives while inviting the public to become aware of their specific individualities - seeing them as persons with feelings and stories rather than "the other" who they prefer not to see.
 We explicitly chose to not refer to Tabby and Abby’s current housing situations because we want to make it clear that this is not what defines them.
 This is not their identity; it is a temporary (alas temporary can last for more than a year) situation – a moment in their lives.